The Arui: a Wonder to Behold

 As luck would have it, after attending a public auction, I had come into possession of some old manuscripts drafted by a certain Dewey in 1830.
 I felt compelled to check the veracity of what my eyes were showing my brain by perusing those yellowed manuscripts, which bore witness to the fact that, however miracolous, the Rose City not only existed but had been standing since the 4th century BC.

 She wore a bold purple that made the remaining stars in the sky flush.
-With her unveiled charms she flaunted her beauty, which surpasses the beauty women of flesh and blood ...Read more
+With her unveiled charms she flaunted her beauty, which surpasses the beauty women of flesh ...Read more

 Abila of the Decapolis